Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: Methodology

 \subsection{Feature Selection}

-Following the feature extraction process and the removal of applications for which extraction was unsuccessful, we constructed a dataset consisting of 446 Android applications, each described by 1,167 features.
+After excluding 57 applications from the initial pool of 503 during class-level code metrics extraction, we obtained a final dataset of 446 Android applications, each characterized by 1,167 features.
 While this comprehensive feature set was designed to capture a wide range of structural and semantic properties of software systems, the inclusion of high-dimensional feature spaces can adversely affect the performance of machine learning models—a phenomenon commonly attributed to the curse of dimensionality.
 To mitigate this issue and enhance model generalizability, we applied feature selection techniques to reduce the dimensionality of the dataset while preserving relevant information.
 The specific subset of features employed in each experimental setting, along with their respective contributions to model performance, is discussed in detail in Section~\ref{sec:results}.

-\textbf{\emph{Feature Set 1: Size-only.}} Although numerous software metrics have been proposed and empirically evaluated as predictors of maintainability and other quality attributes, the reliability of these metrics—beyond basic size—remains a topic of ongoing debate~\cite{chowdhury_revisiting_2022, gil_correlation_2017, shepperd_critique_1988, gil_when_2016}.
-Several studies argue that code size is the most robust and consistent predictor of maintenance effort~\cite{el_emam_confounding_2001, gil_correlation_2017}, while many other code metrics exhibit strong collinearity with size~\cite{herraiz_towards_2007}.
+\textbf{\emph{Feature Set 1: Size-only.}} Although numerous software metrics have been proposed and empirically evaluated as predictors of maintainability and other quality attributes, the reliability of these metrics, beyond basic size, remains a topic of ongoing debate~\citep{chowdhury_revisiting_2022,gil_correlation_2017,shepperd_critique_1988,gil_when_2016}.
+Several studies argue that the size of code is the most robust and consistent predictor of maintenance effort~\citep{el_emam_confounding_2001,gil_correlation_2017}, while many other code metrics exhibit strong collinearity with size~\citep{herraiz_towards_2007}.
 Based on this evidence, we constructed a minimal baseline model using only a size-related feature to assess its standalone predictive power.
-To measure size, we used the \textit{CLOC}~\cite{adanial_cloc} tool, which analyzes a project directory and reports the number of blank lines, comment lines, and lines of code.
+To measure size, we used the \textit{CLOC}~\citep{adanial_cloc} tool, which analyzes a project directory and reports the number of blank lines, comment lines, and lines of code.
 For each app, we computed the lines of code as size, excluding blank lines and comments.